 Research shows that when people embark on weight-loss programs with supportive friends, they do better.
-So what if that “Supportive Friend” turns out to be a four legged furry friend called dog!
-And here I testify this that dogs can be better walking partners than your best friends or even family.
+So what if that “Supportive Friend” turns out to be a four-legged furry friend called a dog!
+And here I testify that dogs can be better walking partners than your best friends or even family.
 My pet had been assisting me mainly on two fronts:

 Let me begin with the first thing that is:

-There was a research done on the topic if pet owners were better exercisers or not.
-Though the results said that there was no special effect seen on the work outs of pet owners yet I feel that personally speaking my work outs and walks improved when I started taking him along on my morning and night walks.
-At times when I don’t feel like walking briskly Cherub feels like running and ensures that I too run along with him.
+There was research done on the topic if pet owners were better exercisers or not.
+Though the results said that there was no special effect seen on the workouts of pet owners yet I feel that personally speaking my workouts and walks improved when I started taking him along on my morning and night walks.
+At times when I don’t feel like walking briskly, Cherub feels like running and ensures that I too run along with him.
 Now whether or not you feel like it, you have to do it. 🙂

-One thing the research also proved that dogs made exercise more enjoyable.
-I can swear by my dog’s cuteness factor when he hears the familiar “Leslie Sansone beat and voice”, he can’t stop himself and stands in front of me asking for his favourite bed sheet which he loves to chew on the beat.
-Its amazing to find his musical sense as the speed of his chewing also increases and decreases according to the changing beat. 🙂 So this experience makes me do extra miles just to see him enjoying the beats.
+One thing the research also proved is that dogs made exercise more enjoyable.
+I can swear by my dog’s cuteness factor when he hears the familiar “Leslie Sansone beat and voice”, he can’t stop himself and stands in front of me asking for his favorite bed sheet which he loves to chew on the beat.
+It is amazing to find his musical sense as the speed of his chewing also increases and decreases according to the changing beat. 🙂 So this experience makes me do the extra mile just to see him enjoying the beats.
 Every morning and late evening becomes fun with pets if you take them for long walks.
 They will automatically make you do Intervals. 🙂

-In fact my suggestion to every one who is wanting to lose weight is keep a dog in your house and the breed which specifically requires a lot of exercise.
-I and my Cherub are genetically prone to arthritis and bone related issues so both of us are actually assisting each other in staying healthy.
+In fact, my suggestion to everyone who is wanting to lose weight is to keep a dog in your house and the breed which specifically requires a lot of exercise.
+I and my Cherub are genetically prone to arthritis and bone-related issues so both of us are actually assisting each other in staying healthy.